pine-vm/pine/guide/customizing-elm-app-builds-with-compilation-interfaces.md

     always (Json.Encode.string "The compiler replaces this declaration.")
 ```

-To get a JSON decoder, declare a name for an instance of `Json.Decode.Decoder`:
+To get a JSON decoder, add a declaration for an instance of `Json.Decode.Decoder`:

 ```Elm
 jsonDecodeMessageToClient : Json.Decode.Decoder FrontendBackendInterface.MessageToClient